hitanshtiwari/Marks-PYQ-Ideal-Time/README.md

 A small Tampermonkey userscript for [Marks](https://getmarks.app/) that shows the **ideal time to solve a PYQ** and compares it with your actual solve time.

 I made this because I struggle with time management while doing PYQs.
-Marks already tells you how long you took, but I wanted a simple benchmark for **how long I was supposed to take for that specific question**.
+Marks already tells you how long you took, but I wanted a simple benchmark for **how long I should roughly aim to take for that specific question**.

 ## Features